tableau/Logshark/docs/logshark_prefunc.md

 ---
-title: Get your computer set up for Logshark
+title: Get your Computer Set Up for Logshark
 layout: docs
 ---

-Before you install and run Logshark on your computer, review the following [System Requirements](#system-requirements), [Locally Installed Databases](#locally-installed-databases) and [Tableau Archive Log Requirements](#tableau-archive-log-requirements).
+Before you install and run Logshark on your computer, review the following [System Requirements](#system-requirements), [Database Requirements](#database-requirements) and [Tableau Archive Log Requirements](#tableau-archive-log-requirements).

 To get your computer ready to run Logshark, you need to install PostgreSQL, and possibly MongoDB if you will be working with large log files (greater than 2 GB).